quantified-uncertainty/squiggle/packages/website/src/pages/docs/Api/DistSampleSet.md

+---
+description: Sample set distributions are one of the three distribution formats.
+Internally, they are stored as a list of numbers.
+---

 # Sample Set Distribution

 Sample set distributions are one of the three distribution formats.
 Internally, they are stored as a list of numbers.
 It's useful to distinguish point set distributions from arbitrary lists of numbers to make it clear which functions are applicable.